Calculation

 #range(10).filter(calc.odd)

-The number to check for oddness.
+valueThe number to check for oddness.

 rem

-Calculates the remainder of two numbers.
+remCalculates the remainder of two numbers.

-always has the same sign as x
+The value calc.rem(x, y) always has the same sign as x, and is smaller

-in magnitude than y
+in magnitude than y.

 #calc.rem(7, 3) \